Weather conditions vocabulary in Luchazi to English

 Vulanguluisi: Civezikiso ci na uila kavusamba kaha viukilila.
 Hamosi ku matangua andende ku lutue civezikiso ci ka ku uila ove.

-- Luindza = rainy weather; rainy or wet season; (of weather, or a period) having or characterized by considerable rainfall.
+- Luindza = rainy weather; rainy or wet season.

 - Noka = rain.